SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 * Upsampling and Downsampling of Images(Downsampling similar to superpixel() in sunpy.map.map)(WIP) https://github.com/scikit-image/scikit-image/pull/511

-### Proposal Title

-#### Image Processing routines for Map and MapCube in SunPy

-### Proposal Description:

-***

-A great percentage of analysis in Solar Physics is performed using Images.
-Hence Image Processing methods play a major role in Solar Data Analysis.
-Sunpy provides a data-type Map to hold such 2D images and a data-type MapCube, to store a list or series of Maps.
-This project focuses on implementing important Image Processing routines for the following tasks for the above two classes to improve existing solar image analysis capabilities in SunPy.

-* Sorting and Resampling Maps in a Mapcube and by time, frequency and other units
-* Image Registration to align images in a Mapcube
-* De-rotating images to compensate for Sun's rotation
-* Compensate the observed dimming on the edge of the Sun.

 ### Implementation Timeline:

 ***

 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
 I will commit at least three times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
 I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
+I will reply via mail within 12 hrs of message sent.
 I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).

 ##### Community Bonding Period (27th May - 16th June):
 Reading papers mentioned in the reference.
 Discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task .
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.